XCITE Lab projects

 Jade Fischer PhD student Radiotherapy with VHEE

-Olivia Masella PhD student Low-cost radiotherapy
+Olivia Masella PhD student KOALA - kilovoltage x-ray arc radiotherapy

 Magdalena Bazalova-Carter, PhD, DABR